cncf/research-user-group/org-index/TEMPLATE.md

 ## Workflow technologies, runners, platforms, and/or standards

-**(Here we use the word "workflow" to mean batch-style data analysis workflows, not buiness process workflows)**
+**(Here we use the word "workflow" to mean batch-style data analysis workflows, not business process workflows)**

 **Do your researchers run workflows at your site?**

 **Does your site support particular workflow technologies such as specific frameworks, runners, platforms, and/or standards?**